Campus Improvement Plan

 Funding Sources: - 199 PIC 11 - Instructional Services - $4,500, - 199 PIC 99 - Undistributed - $1,200

-Strategy 2: Through grade level meetings and vertical team PLCs, staff will share and integrate best practice into their instructional plans with informal and formal assessment data in mind.
+Strategy 2: Through grade level meetings and vertical team PLCs, staff will share and integrate best practices into their instructional plans with informal and formal assessment data in mind.

 Strategy's Expected Result/Impact: Teachers will collaborate and learn from each other in order to refine their craft and implement best practices and a more standardized approach to best practices across the campus.